On this page

-This resource provides practical guidance to Victorian public sector organisations (organisations) on how to share personal information under the Privacy and Data Protection Act 2014 (PDP Act).1 It also outlines some information sharing schemes that have come into effect since this resource was first published in 2016.
+This resource provides practical guidance to Victorian public sector organisations (organisations) on how to share personal information under the Privacy and Data Protection Act 2014 (PDP Act).1 It also outlines some examples of information sharing schemes operating in Victoria.

 This resource focuses on sharing personal information in accordance with the 10 Information Privacy Principles (IPPs) in Schedule 1 of the PDP Act.
 The term ‘information sharing’ in this document refers to sharing ‘personal information’ as defined in the PDP Act.2

 This resource does not discuss health information or the Health Privacy Principles (HPPs) contained in the Health Records Act 2001 (HR Act).
 The HR Act is administered by the Health Complaints Commissioner.
-For guidance on sharing health information, refer to the Health Complaints Commissioner’s website.3
+For guidance on sharing health information, refer to the Health Complaints Commissioner.

 This resource will: